ibexa/documentation-developer/docs/cdp/cdp_activation.md

 ## Activation

 Activation synchronises data from Ibexa CDP to the Ibexa DXP.
-When you specify a segment, you can Activate it on multiple communication channels, such as newsletters or commercials.
+When you specify a segment, you can activate it on multiple communication channels, such as newsletters or commercials.
 You can configure multiple activations based on one user data streaming.

-First, select **Activations** from the menu bar and create a new **Ibexa** activation.
+First, from the menu bar, select **Activations**  and create a new **Ibexa** activation.
 Specify name of your activation, select `userid` as **Person Identifier** and click **Next**.

 ![General Information - Activation](img/cdp_activation_general_info.png)